 Fundraising Events Annual Golf Tournament Black Tie and Blue Jeans Fundraiser Murder Mystery Dinner Theater

 Scholarships for Students The ASCC Foundation awarded three scholarships in 2011 worth $2,000 each to returning students.
 A committee of two ASCC personnel and two Foundation board members looked at factors such as current grade point average, hours completed towards an associate’s degree and financial need in order to choose the recipients of these scholarships.

-In July of 2013, the Alabama Southern Board of Directors proposed a Foundation Scholarship in order to increase scholarship opportunities for high school students to take advantage of the accelerated/ duel enrollment courses at ASCC.
-This opportunity offers high school students the opportunity to take two duel enrollment courses for the cost of one duel enrollment course.
-The Foundation has agreed to pay all costs associated with the second duel enrollment course at no cost to the student.
+In July of 2013, the Alabama Southern Board of Directors proposed a Foundation Scholarship in order to increase scholarship opportunities for high school students to take advantage of the accelerated/ dual enrollment courses at ASCC.
+This opportunity offers high school students the opportunity to take two dual enrollment courses for the cost of one dual enrollment course.
+The Foundation has agreed to pay tuition and fees for the second dual enrollment course at no cost to the student.